 There is research showing that humans have some limited ability to convert ALA, the vegetarian's omega-3 fatty acid, to EPA and DHA.
 The rich sources are from flax seeds, walnuts and

-Sorry, this stuff is complex, but you'll keep bumping up against these terms, and if you are interested, you'll need to understand them.
+Sorry, this stuff is complex, but you'll keep bumping up against these terms, and if you are interested, you will need to understand them.

-You'll begin to understand why food scientists are now recommending we eat from as wide a selection of foods as possible, to get all these nutritional substances in the body.
+You'll begin to understand why food scientists are now recommending we eat from as wide a selection as possible, to get all these nutritional substances in the body.
 Taking pills is not the same.
-If you have the purslane plant in your garden remember it's the richest source from green leaves.
+If you have the purslane plant in your garden remember it is the richest source from green leaves.

 LinoLENIC acid comes in two forms, one is an Omega-3, the other an Omega-6 fatty acid: